nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/learning-rest-api-prerequisites.md

       <tr>
         <td>**REST API Video Course**</td>
         <td>
-          Available at Nuxeo University [REST API course](https://university.nuxeo.io/nuxeo/university/#!/course/working-with-nuxeo-platform-rest-api).
+          Available at Hyland University [REST API course](https://university.nuxeo.io/nuxeo/university/#!/course/working-with-nuxeo-platform-rest-api).
 Sign up for a free account in order to access the videos.
 It can help get you started quickly with Nuxeo REST API's main concepts, and gives the relevant links to go further.
         </td>
       </tr>
     </tbody>